whileseated/Telegram-RSS/README.md

 - [ ] Cancel option for each command.
 - [ ] New command to display all subscribed feeds.
 - [x] Dockerize it all.
+- [x] Added auth-check so bot can be used by one user only.

 ## Demonstration